*this post contains gifted products

-I actually plan to give to one of them (The Wellness Book by Andrew Sharman) to one of my friends, as she’s really been struggle with her mental health recently and I think it could help her.
+I actually plan to give to one of them (The Wellness Book by Andrew Sharman) as a gift to one of my friends, as she’s really been struggling with her mental health recently and I think it could help her.

 There was also one called The Entrepreneur’s Book, which is perfect for me considering I’m doing a Masters in Entrepreneurship.

 I’ve not had the chance to finish it yet with deadlines coming up, but just from looking at the topics in the contents page, I can see it’s going to be very useful for planning what I want to do in 2019!

 When I was a little kid my parents would always buy me a few selection boxes, take them out of the packaging and hide them in one of the stockings we had hung up.

 It was so much fun running downstairs on Christmas morning and try to find which one they’d put them in – and of course, being allowed to eat a bar when I eventually found them.

 While I’m apparently too old for them to do that these days (being an adult bloody sucks!) chocolates are still a great little stocking filler.

 Although the last time I tried to buy chocolate as a gift, I ended up eating it myself and I had to rush back the next day to pick up another box…

 Most of the games I play these days are single-player, but I still love using a headset for a few different reasons.

 It’s a great way to be able to hear what’s going on in the game and can give you an edge that you might not have had otherwise.